dotnet/EntityFramework.Docs/entity-framework/core/modeling/keyless-entity-types.md

   - Entities cannot contain navigation properties to keyless entity types.
 - Need to be configured with a `[Keyless]` data annotation or a `.HasNoKey()` method call.
 - May be mapped to a _defining query_.
 A defining query is a query declared in the model that acts as a data source for a keyless entity type.
+- Can have a hierarchy, but it must be mapped as TPH.
+- Cannot use table splitting or entity splitting.

 ## Usage scenarios